paradimdata/varimatstream/README.md

 ## General Specification:

 EMPAD-SSP (Electron Microscope Pixel Array Detector - Streaming Signal Processing) is an extended version of the standalone Python/Cython that was implemented for paired noise and signal processing.
+The ultimate goal is streaming data processing.
+This means that any data sent by the Kafka platform if it passes the required conditions (please read the Producer Side), will be processed without interruption and priority, and the results will be applied to other computing services at the appropriate time.

 In the previous version, each pair of signal and noise data was read from a local system and processed to create a corrected image.

 In this program, signal and noise data are streamed through the Kafka connector ([OpenMSIStream](https://openmsistream.readthedocs.io/en/latest/)) in the form of scattered packets and processed simultaneously.

 The processor service we have used is [Apache Flink (1.17)](https://flink.apache.org/), which is a stateful streaming platform and has a [relatively better performance than Spark](https://www.macrometa.com/event-stream-processing/spark-vs-flink) for stream data processing.